BasavarajMS11/BasavarajMS11/README.md

- ## I'm Computer Science Undergraduate, Learner, Developer!
+ ## Computer Science Undergraduate, Learner, Developer!
 <p>Passionate full stack web developer with software engineering principles and standards.
 I had been working
 on the web application development projects.
 Carried some notable data science projects.
 Enthusiastic to explore and learn new technologies.</p>